Stuck editing your resume? Not sure what to cut? Find out how to shorten your resume with our expertise, and you’ll see more results.

 Experts debate how long a resume should be, but the consensus is that one page is optimal if possible.
 The 1.5 – 2-page range is fine if you have more than a few years of experience, but anything longer than this will generally not be read all the way through.

 But, I can already hear you say, “I have so much experience!
 This job requires so many qualifications!
-How do I decide what to cut out?”
+How do I decide what to cut out?
+What do I really need to know about how to shorten my resume?”

 Here’s a handy guide for how to shorten your resume, featuring techniques our professional writers use.
 Follow these, and you’ll be left with only what’s relevant – which will land you the job.